Karlo-Hosting/Docs/programm-your-bot/advanced-python.md

 ## Final

 » This tutorial is mainly written by [HiGamingDE2000](https://github.com/HiGamingDE2000/contact-me).
 If you have questions about the code or other things in this tutorial, you can [contact](https://github.com/HiGamingDE2000/contact-me) him.

+»If you have ideas for this tutorial, you can easily contribute.